OlivierLej/Coronavirus_CounterMeasures/README.md

 # Coronavirus_CounterMeasures
 A dataset describing coronavirus containment measures taken by governments worldwide

---- Update from 26 March 2020 ---
+--- Update from 31 March 2020 (two categories added) ---

-The dataset goes from 23 January 2020, when China announced the first lockdown measures in Wuhan, to 29 March 2020.
+The dataset goes from 23 January 2020, when China announced the first lockdown measures in Wuhan, to 5 April 2020.
 Here's the methodology:

 0. No or few containment measures in place.